Ruian Zhejiang, China Travel Guide

 Facilities for travelers with mobility issues is improving, though limitations exist in smaller cities like Ruian.

-While improvements are ongoing, planning is important for travelers with mobility challenges in Ruian.
+While improvements are ongoing, preparation is important for travelers with mobility challenges in Ruian.
 Prior research into particular attractions and accommodations for their accessibility features is a good approach.
 Direct inquiries to venues often yield the most accurate information.